-In fact, the earlier a young person starts drinking, and the more frequently they drink, the more likely they are to develop an alcohol dependence later in life.4, 5
+And the earlier a young person starts drinking, and the more frequently they drink, the more likely they are to develop an alcohol dependence later in life.9

 Current secondary supply laws in Australia

-However, in most states and territories, the person who supplied them with the alcohol could be breaking the law – unless they’re the young person’s parent or guardian, or the parent or guardian has provided consent.
+In Australia, it’s legal for a person under 18 to drink alcohol on private property.
+But in most states and territories, the person who gave them alcohol could be breaking the law – unless they’re the young person’s parent or guardian, or the parent or guardian has provided permission.

 In all states and territories, it’s illegal to supply people under 18 with alcohol if responsible supervision is not provided.